ucdavisdatalab/workshop_intro_to_remote_computing/chapters/05_cluster-computing.md

 want to kick off the process and simply wait for the results, which could take hours, if not days.

-In this and similar scenarios, Slurm allows you to submit a non-interactive job via `sbatch`.
+A terminal multiplexer like `tmux` would be one way to keep a session running in a detached state while you go about your day, but Slurm also allows you to submit a non-interactive job via `sbatch`.
 This command adds that job to a queue and runs it when the partition becomes available.
-Technically it's possible to write out the details of that job on the command line, but it's far more common to create a **batch script**, which specifies the parameters of your allocation request as well as the operations required to run the job.
+Technically it's possible to write out the details of that job on the command line, but it's easier to create a **batch script** that specifies the parameters of your allocation request as well as the operations required to run the job.
 You submit this script to `sbatch` and the program will follow those operations when it's your job's turn.

 A batch script is written in Bash.
-It has two parts: 1) a header, which defines the parameters of your job (all prepended with `#SBATCH`), and 2) the operations you'd like `sbatch` to follow (all written in Bash).
+It has two parts:
+1. A header, which defines the parameters of your job (all prepended with `#SBATCH`)
+2. The operations you'd like `sbatch` to follow (all written in Bash)

 The following example uses our `beacon.{py,R,sh}` script from the previous chapter to print a message continuously to a file via `sbatch`.

 ```sh
 #!/bin/bash -login